 If you did manage to leave the cruise ship early, you could also check out some other nearby islands such as Caye Caulker by taking one of the local island water taxis.
 The ferry terminal is on Fort Street in the opposite direction of the lighthouse and here you can hop on the Belize Express.

 – Where to Eat on the Beautiful Island of Caye Caulker Belize

-Check the timetable carefully, confirm the schedule when you buy your ticket, and remember that the cruise ship will not wait for you should the water taxi be late.
+Here is a photo of the Belize Express timetable — read it carefully, confirm the schedule when you buy your ticket, and remember that the cruise ship will not wait for you should the water taxi be late.
 So, keep an eye on your watch.

 Have you visited the Port of Belize before?
 What would you do if you only have one day on this pretty island?